 Secrets to Making the Best Peppermint Bark

 The real secret to making tasty peppermint bark candy is using good-quality chocolate.
-Guittard is the closest one to Williams Sonoma’s variety, but you can use any other good quality chocolate.
-I wouldn’t use the inexpensive “chocolate bark” that you often find during the holidays.
+Guittard chocolate is closest to Williams Sonoma’s variety, but you can use any other good quality chocolate.
+I wouldn’t use the inexpensive “chocolate bark” you often find during the holidays.

-Another secret to making good-tasting peppermint bark is using food-grade peppermint oil because it tastes much better than peppermint extract.
-If you can’t find the food-grade peppermint oil it is ok to use the extract.
+Another secret to making good-tasting peppermint bark is food-grade peppermint oil because it tastes much better than peppermint extract.
+If you can’t find the food-grade peppermint oil, it is okay to use the extract.
 The oil has a smoother flavor.

 Recipe Ingredients